SimonSchaep/Research_Optimizing_Battle_Simulators/README.md

 9, 1, 2, 3, 4, 8, 6, null, null, 7
 so 9 did not get deleted, and 7 got put after where the vector ends.

-if we sort the list of agent indexes to be removed: (9,5,0)
+if we start with the highest index: (9,5,0)
 start with 0, 1, 2, 3, 4, 5, 6, 7, 8, 9
 agent[9] is swapped with 9
 0, 1, 2, 3, 4, 5, 6, 7, 8, 9